You know you can't keep going at this pace. You also know that you can't stop. So you keep going.

 This work didn't begin in a classroom or a research paper.

+Nearly two decades of doing the right things well.
 And still, somehow, not enough.

 That is the gap.
 This is where it closes.